Asiana Treks and Tours

 There are three types of visas, as in the table below:

 Fifteen days, 30 days, or 90 days.
-The cost varies from $30 to $125 depending on how long you want to stay.
+The cost varies from $30 to $125, depending on how long you want to stay.
 You can pay in US dollars or other significant currencies, sometimes even Nepalese rupees.

 If you're coming for business, you can get a suitable visa for up to 5 years.
 The fee depends on how much money you're investing.
 If you invest less than 10 million Nepalese rupees, it's $35 per month, $400 per year, or $1000 for five years.
 If you invest more, the fees are lower; if you invest more than 100 million Nepalese rupees, you don't have to pay any fees.

 People from SAARC countries get a free 30-day visa.
 Indians don't need a visa, but they must show ID, like a passport or citizenship card.
 Make sure your passport is valid for at least six months.
 And it's a good idea to have travel insurance which covers medical treatment and emergency evacuation.
+Some places in Nepal require a separate permit to visit.

-Tims and Permit for Annapurna Circuit Trekking :
+TIMES and Permit for Annapurna Circuit Trekking:

-The TIMS card is 2000 Rs Per person (USD 17). in equivalent.
+The TIMS card is 2000 Rs Per person (USD 17).

 The ACAP permit for Indians is 1500 RS per person, and the TIMS is 600 RS per person.